 - Develop students’ awareness of current discourses surrounding the art making process.

 Who is the course for?

-The Certificate course will consist of a total of 144 contact hours, involving approx. six hours tutor contact per week, over a 24-week period.
+The Certificate course will consist of a total of 144 contact hours, involving approx. six hours tutor contact per week, over a 25-week period.
 Configuration of classes is likely to be on the basis of two evenings per week – from 6.15 to 9pm, typically a Tuesday and Friday.
-Students will undertake self directed learning hours in addition to contact hours (minimum 150 self directed learning hours).
+Students will undertake self-directed learning hours in addition to contact hours (minimum 150 self-directed learning hours).

 Assessment is continuous and formative.
 Students will undertake one major and two minor assignments, various exercises, projects and a visual culture essay.
 Students are required to achieve a pass mark in each assignment in order to successfully complete the course.

-Students will be required to complete an application form,
+- Students will be required to complete an online application form;

-Leaving certificate or equivalent Fetac award at L5
+- Leaving certificate or equivalent Fetac award at L6;

 Tel: + 353 1 636 4214